Avinash7390/CP/Cominatorics/nCr.md

   - so $_a * _a(m-2) = 1 (mod) m$, and so $_a(-1) = _a(m-2) (mod) m$
   - so to calculate inverse of a number with respect to a prime modulo we can use $mminvprime()$ function given above
   - And to calculate the inverse factorial for n numbers we can use $invFact(n - 1) = n * invFact(n)$ derived from $f(n) = n * f(n - 1)$

+  > [!NOTE]
+  > These Above implementation only works when the given modulo is prime , otherwise we will not be able to calculate the inverseFactorial